Video: West Porch Tympanum

-Like all Romanesque west porch sculptures, the subject is the Apocalypse and more specifically the Last Judgment as described in the vision of the Saint Matthew’s Gospel.
+The theme of the sculptural programme is complex, dealing with the matter of Christian salvation, past, present and future and the mechanics of intercession.
 One of its remarkable features is that it includes Sainte Foy and Conques itself in the eschatological scheme.
 The central image is of Christ in Majesty returning at the End of Time.
-Below the dead awaken from their sarcophagi to receive Judgment.
+Below the dead awaken from their sarcophagi.

 This would seem to be an image of the future were it not for the other elements of the tympanum which imply a process of redemption which is taking place in the here and now, at Conques itself.